-If a family member is contesting a will, this can cause further stress for you at a time when you’re grieving.
-Burt, Brill & Cardens are experts at defending claims such as these, reducing the stress and getting the results you want, both in and out of the court room.
-We realise this is a highly delicate and personal situation and you can trust us for full confidentiality and support throughout the process of defending a contested will.
+If a family member is contesting a Will, this can cause further stress for you at a time when you’re grieving.
+We are experts at defending claims such as these, reducing the stress and getting the results you want, both in and out of the court room.
+We realise this is a highly delicate and personal situation and you can trust us for full confidentiality and support throughout the process of defending a contested Will.

 If you believe that you have the grounds to contest a Will, your next step is to book an initial consultation with one of our expert solicitors to discuss the circumstances involved and your chances of being successful in your claim.
 To book your initial consultation now, call us on 01273 604 123 or email firstname.lastname@example.org.